 At MyMediTravel, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?

-A group of weight-loss surgeries in which changes are made to the digestive system, some of which are non-reversible.
-The idea behind these types of surgeries is to help the patient lose weight by limiting the amount of food they can consume/digest at any one time.
-Bariatric surgeries should only ever be the final option when diet and exercise have proved inadequate and there are now serious health concerns caused by a person's weight.
+Bariatric surgery is a group of weight-loss surgeries that involves making changes to the digestive system, some of which are non-reversible.
+The idea behind these types of surgeries is to help patients lose weight by either limiting the amount of food they can consume/digest at any one time or reducing their body’s ability to absorb nutrients.
+Some procedures do both.

 The three most common types of Bariatric Surgeries are as follows:

 The bariatric surgeries mentioned above are typically performed laparoscopically, in which the surgeon creates around one to five small incisions in the abdomen to insert a laparoscope (a long narrow tube with a camera) and surgical tools.
 The patients are usually given a general anesthetic, so they will not feel anything throughout the surgery.

 After bariatric surgery, an overnight stay in the hospital is usually required.
 In some cases, you may need to stay longer (around 3 to 5 days).
 However, it is not advisable to leave Turkey as soon as you are discharged from the hospital.
 Stay at least 10 to 14 days following your surgery for initial recovery and follow-up checkups.
 During the follow-up checkups, your surgeon will remove your stitches and check your overall condition.